BAREFOOT NAVTEX RECEIVER BY...

 The ferrite rod antenna should not be placed close to metal objects and should also be kept away from sources of interference such as switching power supplies.
 So don't build the receiver in a metal box!!!

 A coupling winding of 2 windings makes it possible to connect an external antenna.
 This coupling winding is completely isolated from the receiver.
 No conducted interference from the PC via the receiver can reach the antenna circuit!
 The ferrite antenna is tuned to the Navtex frequency of 518 kHz.
 For 490 kHz, an extra capacitance is connected in parallel by means of a switch.
 This is the only switch to change between the two Navtex frequencies!
-The capacitance for my ferrite rod is approximately 240 - 270 pF, but might be different for your ferrite rod.
+The capacitance for this ferrite rod is approximately 240 - 270 pF, but might be different for your ferrite rod.

 The 10 nF capacitor creates a low-impedance tap for the HF transistor amplifier.